 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Putnam Juvenile on April 8, 2014 and has 352 pages.
+urban fantasy that was published by Putnam Juvenile on April 8, 2014 and has 352 pages.

 Explore it on Goodreads or Amazon.

 (This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.)